Rupa830904/Project-Portfolio4-Studyalongcultureschool/README.md

 The Website logo was made using Canva using the Gold colour to match in with the website color scheme.

-The hero image was taken from Pexels which is a royalty free image site.
+The course images were taken from googlr.com copyright free images.

 ## Technolgies